The US economy continues to punch below its weight

-Each month, the U.S. Census Bureau releases its “Value of Construction Put in Place” survey.
+Each month, the United States Census Bureau releases its “Value of Construction Put in Place” survey.
 It measures the total dollar value of construction work in the United States.

 The survey covers both the public and private sectors.
 It includes new structures as well as improvements to existing structures.
 The data include the cost of labor, materials, architectural work, engineering work, overhead, interest, taxes, and contractor profits.

 Historically, construction spending has led economies out of recessions.
-However, this didn’t happen in the most recent recession because of the overhang from the real estate bubble.
+This didn’t happen in the most recent recession, however, because of the overhang from the real estate bubble.
 Historical housing starts data have averaged ~1.5 million units per year since the 1950s.
-Prior to the bubble, this metric ranged between 850,000 during the depths of a recession and more than 2 million units during booms.
+Prior to the bubble, this metric ranged between 850,000 units during the depths of a recession and more than 2 million units during booms.
 Since the real estate bubble burst, housing starts have averaged ~687,000 units per year, with a low below 500,000.

-Investors who want to bet on the sector as a whole should look at Standard and Poor’s depositary receipt (or SPDR) Homebuilders exchange-traded fund (or ETF) (XHB).
+Investors who want to bet on the sector as a whole should look at the Standard and Poor’s depositary receipt (or SPDR) Homebuilders ETF (XHB).